-But despite the continuing legends that abound, modern day Isle of Man also has a contemporary edge, meaning that there is so much more to it than its reputation suggests.
-It’s still heavily associated with the finance industry, which remains central to the economy here, yet film-making and tourism are increasingly important as people start to discover the Isle of Man’s quiet natural beauty and rich heritage.
-Although occasionally damp, it’s never dull, and this compact little island consistently dazzles.
+Beneath the time-warp surface, present-day Isle of Man has a contemporary edge.
+It’s still heavily associated with the finance industry, yet film-making and tourism are increasingly important as people start to discover the island's quiet natural beauty and rich heritage.